WangLaoShi/Aliyun-SQL/林肯 SQL 集训营兔年突突突冒蓝光加特林.md

 FROM product AS P

-LEFT OUTER JOIN shopproduct AS SP
+LEFT OUTER JOIN shop_product AS SP

 ON SP.product_id = P.product_id;